The Books of Magic: Orientation Day, Chapter 1: Not a Magic Academy

 Adam began, “That man is…”

-“Johnny Peril,” said Abby, recalling the unusual name. (*) “But who is it that he’s talking with?”
+“Johnny Peril,” said Abby, recalling the unusual name. (*) “But who is he talking with?”

 [(*) Editor’s note: See “The Doorway Into Time,” The Unexpected #106 (April-May, 1968), and other stories.]

 “Your roommate,” explained Adam.
 “Let me introduce you.”
-They walked up the steps.
+Together, they walked up the steps.

 Johnny Peril smiled upon seeing Adam and Abby approach.
 Interested in the new instructor, he had made it a point to know who she was.
-Before Adam could say a word, Peril with a wide smile said, “Rose Psychic, this is Abby Cable!”
+Before Adam could say a word, Peril smiled and said, “Rose Psychic, this is Abby Cable!”

 “Psychic?” asked Abby.
-“What an unusual last name,” she added, acknowledging inwardly that her original surname of Arcane was equally unusual.
+“What an unusual last name,” she added, though she inwardly acknowledged that her own maiden name, Arcane, was equally strange.

 “I was named by my adoptive parents,” explained Rose. (*) “It’s a pleasure to meet you.”
-The two women shook hands in a friendly way.
+The two women shook hands as if they were old friends.

 [(*) Editor’s note: See “The Secret Origin of Doctor Occult,” Secret Origins v2 #17 (August, 1987).]